jtremblay/jtremblay.github.io/index.md

 {% include JB/setup %}

-<p>I am a bioinformatics data scientist.
-My interests are in genomics R&D and in developing end-to-end bioinformatics (including downstream statistical analyses) pipelines geared for a variety of genomics data types.
+<p>I am an expert in bioinformatics data science with extensive experience (10+ years) in the fields of bioinformatics, genomics, metagenomics, RNA-seq, microbiome studies, high performance computing, data visualization, statistics, machine learning.
+I have a deep knowledge of bioinformatics pipeline architecture (including Workflow Management Systems and job schedulers integration; i.e. Nextflow; GenPipes), engineering, design, coding and implementation for massive datasets processing.
+I also have in-depth expertise in the field of high-throughput sequencing, including knowledge of industry trends and practices.
+I am highly skilled with demonstrated proficiency in R, Python, Bash, Perl and Javascript languages.
 I also develop visualization supports applied to various kind of data.</p>

   <p>
     <a href='https://linkedin.com/in/julien-tremblay-32b88835'><img src='images/linkedin.png' alt='linkedin' width='42' height='42'></a>